What are firm and non-firm connections?

 Article by Pete Aston – acknowledged expert in networks

 Pete joined Roadnight Taylor from Western Power Distribution, the UK’s largest DNO, where he was Primary System Design Manager.
-He led a team of sixty responsible for all connections to the extra high voltage network, as well as leading WPD’s interaction with National Grid (NGET and NGESO) at the transmission/distribution boundary.
+He led a team of sixty responsible for all connections to the extra high voltage network, as well as leading WPD’s interaction with National Grid (then NGET and NGESO) at the transmission/distribution boundary.

 06 September 2023